-Applications and deposits are requested by March 1, 2018.
+Applications, covid waiver liability forms, and deposits are requested by January 20, 2024.
 Late applications will be considered on a space available basis.
 Applications will be accepted only by mail, not by phone, fax, or e-mail, because they must be accompanied by the appropriate deposit.

 Incomplete registrations, including those without sufficient deposit, will be returned for completion.

 Each application will be carefully reviewed.
 In some cases, a personal or phone interview will be conducted with the teacher prior to determination of suitability for this type of practice.
 All applications are processed by date received.
 We will respond within two weeks from receipt of your application.

 If your application is not accepted for this retreat, your deposit will be returned.